nfaustino/resume/Nuno Faustino CV.md

 *Outline*

-As part of the **Data Office**, this is a hands-on and strategic leadership role to guide a team that performs data preparation, providing analytically ready data products across TA’s.
+As part of the **R&D Data Office**, this is a hands-on and strategic leadership role to guide a team that performs data preparation, providing analytically ready data products across TA’s.

  (Strategy secondment from March to September 2023) At Senior Director level and combining the responsibilities of Analytics Data Preparation leadership and the **Data Strategy** for the Medical Affairs Oncology Business Unit -  Real World Evidence for Europe and Canada (EUCAN).